KenKundert/avendesora/doc/installing.rst

 ---------------------

 The config file (~/.config/avendesora/config) allows you to personalize *Avendesora* to your needs.
-After initializing your account you should take the time to review the config file and adjust it to fit your needs.
+The available configuration settings are documented in ~/.config/avendesora/config.doc.
+After initializing your account you should take the time to review your configuration and adjust it to fit your needs.
 You should be very thoughtful in this initial configuration, because some decisions (or non-decisions) you make can be very difficult to change later.
 The reason for this is that they may affect the passwords you generate, and if you change them you may change existing generated passwords.
 In particular, be careful with *dictionary_file*.
 Changing this value when first initializing *Avendesora* is fine, but should not be done or done very carefully once you start creating accounts and secrets.